aleksey-ios-dev/ChartPager/README.md

 ```swift
 	func reloadData()
 ```
-This reloads all KolodaView item views from the dataSource and refreshes the display.
+This reloads all the component from the dataSource and refreshes the display.

 Data source protocol
 ---------------